ijmarquez/inf148-e-commerce-project/README.md

 To find out more about the company and how to contact us, go to the bottom of home.html to find the About Us and Contact Us pages.

 2, 3, 4.
-LIST OF PRODUCTS and IMAGES,
+LIST OF PRODUCTS and IMAGES
 From home.html, click 'Enter' to see the list of items that are for sale in items_list.html.

 5. CHOOSE A PRODUCT